amboltio/emily-cli/demos/sentiment-analysis/README.md

 ```

 When Visual Studio Code opens up, click "Reopen in Container" when prompted.
-Once VS Code has opened inside the the Docker container, run `python api` from the VS Code terminal.
+Once VS Code has opened inside the the Docker container, run `python api.py` from the VS Code terminal.

 **Start the client**:
 ```